-This Healthier Sheet Pan Teriyaki Salmon is made completely without sugar, but still retains that essential ‘teriyaki’ flavor!
+This Healthier Sheet Pan Teriyaki Salmon is made completely without refined sugar, but still retains that essential ‘teriyaki’ flavor!
 This super easy sheet pan super is naturally gluten free, dairy free, and paleo.

 I’ve been on a bit of a kick trying to make ‘healthier’ versions of my favorite recipes.
 Teriyaki sauce has always been a go-to in our house, but I’ve moved away from it over the years because it has so much sugar in it.

 I started making lower sugar versions with this Teriyaki Chicken Stir Fry.
 And now today, I have a no sugar, super flavorful teriyaki sauce to share with you.

 So even if salmon isn’t your thing, (see substitutions below) you’ll want to have this teriyaki sauce in your regular rotation.
 I know I’ve often leaned on sweeteners like maple syrup and honey to add a touch of sweetness here and there in my recipes.
 But as it would happen, you don’t really need them at all!

 And now, let’s make this Healthier Sheet Pan Teriyaki Salmon recipe step by step!

 First up, we’re going to make the teriyaki sauce by simmering together coconut aminos with ginger and garlic.
 You can also use your favorite bottled sauce.

 While the sauce is cooking, line a baking sheet with parchment paper.
 Then lay out the salmon fillet(s) and veggies.

 Then drizzle most of the teriyaki sauce over the salmon and veggies, reserving a little to drizzle again when it comes out of the oven.